Shayan-Zamiri/Shayan-Zamiri.github.io/index.md

 # About Me

 UE4/C++ programmer with three years of experience working in my indie game studio.
-I can solve technical and mathematical problems.
-By using my deep knowledge of software and hardware, I try to create optimal and satisfying features with good architecture.
+I can solve technical and mathematical problems, and by using my knowledge of software and hardware, I try to create optimized and satisfying features with good architecture.

 # Portfolio